ddurieux/glpi_app_grafana/README.md

 ## Datasource

-For the datasource GLPI, you will need:
+For the GLPI datasource, you will need:

-* URL of the GLPI API (like http://127.0.0.1/glpi/apirest.php)
+* the URL of the GLPI API (like http://127.0.0.1/glpi/apirest.php)
 * the App-token, you can generate and get it in GLPI in the menu Setup > General > API
-* the User token, you can generate and get it in your account/preferences page in GLPI
+* the User token, you can generate and get it in the user account/preferences panel in GLPI

 ## Dashboard

-There is an example of dashboard.
+It exists an example dashboard.
 You can install and use it.

+## Table panel

-Create a new panel and after edit it.
+Create a new Table panel and then edit the panel.
-Add a new Query with your GLPI datasource.
+Select the GLPI datasource and add a new Query in the panel Metrics.

 The configuration will require:

 * Query: do a search into GLPI and copy paste the URL here
 * Alias: the alias name of this query, it will appear in the panel
-* Timerange based on: define on what GLPI date field you will get the data.
+* Timerange based on: define on which GLPI date field you will get the data.
 This field is used by the timerange defined in top of grafana
-* Is it a table?: if the panel is a Table, select yes, otherwise keep to no
+* Count element: if the panel is a Table, select yes, otherwise keep to no
+* Is it a table?: to display the query result as a Table, check this option else uncheck.

-If it's a table, you can define the columns to get:
+When *Is it a table* is checked, the query result will be displayed as a table and you can define up to 6 columns to be displayed.

-* Column A: the GLPI field/column to have
-* Column A alias: the name of the column if don't want the name get from GLPI

-same for column B, C, D, E and F
+For each column in the table, select the query result field and the name of the column.

+When *Is it a table* is not checked, the query result is considered as a usual Grafana timeseries and it will displayed as is.
+See Grafana table panel for more information.

+## Single stat panel

 ## Bugs / features

-If you have bug or request features, you can open issues in the [github repository](https://github.com/ddurieux/glpi_app_grafana)
+If you have a bug repoort or request feature, you can open issues in the [github repository](https://github.com/ddurieux/glpi_app_grafana)

 ## Professional support